Are you packing your bag to Thailand? Curious about what to bring and what to expect?

 Thailand has a 220V system and is generally very stable in the capital and main centres.

 The power outlets are most often featured as a two-prong round or flat sockets, which commonly known as the European style.

-It is, however, prudent to pack an adaptor as in some outlying areas only two-pronged outlets may be available.
+It is, however, important to pack an adaptor as in some rural areas only two-pronged outlets are available.
 Adaptors are relatively cheap and available in most electrical retailers

-Treatment is cheap and so good that foreigners can mix a pleasurable holiday with a medical treatment they require, at a much lower price than in their homeland.
+Treatment is cheap and so good that foreigners can mix in a pleasurable holiday with medical treatment, at a much lower price than in their homeland.